Welcome to the Firesparta website.

 STEP 2

 Build your kindling above the logs, criss-cross the kindling in layers, making sure there is space between to allow for the air to pass through.
+Make sure you have enough kindling and the ratio is around 1/3 logs and 2/3 kindling.

 STEP 3